 (ii) that the payee, at his or her sole option and expense, may obtain such new life insurance on the payor’s life up to a maximum level of death benefit coverage, or descending death benefit coverage, as is set by the court, such level not to exceed a reasonable amount in light of the court’s award, with the payee or the payee’s designee being the beneficiary of such life insurance.”
 750 ILCS 5/504(f)(ii)

-Maintenance is usually terminated by the death of the payor but if there’s life insurance, maintenance will still be paid from that life insurance.
+The death of the payor usually terminates maintenance but if there is a life insurance policy, maintenance may still be paid from the dead ex-spouse’s life insurance.

 “Any termination of an obligation for maintenance as a result of the death of the obligor, however, shall be inapplicable to any right of the other party or such other party’s designee to receive a death benefit under such insurance on the obligor’s life.”
 750 ILCS 5/510(c)